Buying the Best Hat for Your Face Shape

-How many times have you seen the cutest hat, only to be disappointed when you try it on?
-You cry, “That beret makes my head look like a turnip!”
-Then you try on another, shrieking, “That floppy brimmed hat makes me look like a basset hound!”
+How many times have you seen the cutest hat only to be disappointed when you try it on and say, “That beret makes my head look like a turnip!”
+Then you try on another one shrieking, “That floppy brimmed hat makes me look like a basset hound!”

 Determine Your Face Shape

-If you are not sure of your face shape, here’s a quick and easy way to find out: pull your hair away from your face and look at yourself in the bathroom mirror.
-Use a wipeable marker and outline your face shape on the mirror.
+If you are not sure of your face shape here’s a quick and easy way to find out: pull your hair away from your face and look at yourself in the bathroom mirror.
+Use a erasable marker and outline your face shape on the mirror.
 Then match your face shape with one of the descriptions in the table below.
-Obviously, there are variations of each standard face shape, so go with the description that most closely matches yours.
+Obviously, there are variations of each standard face shape so go with the description that most closely matches yours.

 Which Shape Matches Your Face?